Himanshu-G/college_admission_app/README.md

 # college_admission_app
-This application deals with admission process written in php
+This application deals with college admission process written in php